-Pour-over Coffee Brewing Guide
+Pour Over Coffee Dripper Brewing Guide

-Why Use a Pour-Over Brewer?
+Why Use a Pour Over Coffee Dripper?

 The pour-over coffee brewer, such as the Hario V60 dripper, produces an elegant and clean brew that brings out the complex flavours of the coffee and is somewhat ritualistic in process.
 Because of these reasons it is the favoured method of coffee aficionados worldwide.

-The perfect grind setting for this method is medium-fine.
+The best grind setting for this method is medium-fine.
 A coarser grind and the water runs through too quickly, resulting in a weaker brew.
 A grind that is too fine results in the brew taking longer and you end up with a stronger coffee.
 Of course, to get your perfect cup of coffee you may need to adjust the grind setting and the quantity of coffee grounds you use.
 Therefore to obtain the best results, and so you can experiment a little, get your hands on a grinder, buy your coffee in whole bean form and grind it yourself.
 The coffee also lasts longer when stored as whole beans so it's definitely worth the investment.

 - Pebble and Pine freshly roasted coffee beans or medium-fine ground coffee